thewchan/uxf/README.md

       [2022-10-02 5.89 1 <SX4-D1> <Eversure Sealant, 13-floz>]
     ]

 This is perfectly valid.
-However, it has the same problem of `.csv` files: is the first row data values or column titles?
+However, it has the same problem as `.csv` files: is the first row data values or column titles?
 (For software this isn't always obvious, for example, if all the values are strings.)
 Not to mention the fact that we have to use a nested `list` of ``list``s.